NACP: How long have you worked in the victim assistance field?

 John: I am proud to have my framed advanced credentials hanging on my wall in my office.

 NACP: Do you have a story related to your proudest moment as a CA or credentialed advocate?

-Thank you to Rosie and the over 6,000 advocates who have been credentialed since the program’s inception in 2003!
+Thank you to John and the over 6,000 advocates who have been credentialed since the program’s inception in 2003!

 *The NACP featured CA of the Month is a randomly selected credentialed advocate.
 The highlighting of these CAs is not meant as an endorsement or assurance that the featured credentialed advocates are qualified or competent to provide services to crime victims.